Nov 26, 2019

 Everyone is an Artist

 Many clients start shopping for an engagement ring after spending weeks, months, or even years looking at rings and they already have an idea of what they want.
-Others are truly undecided and want a designer to make decisions for him or her.
-Still others will approach a designer with an idea drawn on a napkin or a CAD file.
-(Yes, both of these have happened to me and I love it!)
-Everyone has an artist within and when you are inspired to put down on paper what is in your heart, don’t hold back.
+Others have an artist within and are inspired to put down on paper what is in their heart.
+Still others are truly undecided and want a designer to guide them through the decision making process.

-When we begin with a client, we ask for your inspirational images during our initial discovery session and find out what’s important to you about the design and about your life.
-We use your sketches as a starting point for the design.
-From there, Krikawa’s master jeweler team--from our design consultants to CAD engineers to goldsmiths--combine our expertise and work to figure out the best way to incorporate those aspects that are important to you in a piece that is structurally sound and aesthetically beautiful.
+Krikawa’s skilled team--from our design consultants to CAD engineers to master goldsmiths--combine our expertise and work to figure out the best way to incorporate the aspects that are important to you in a ring that is structurally sound and aesthetically beautiful.

 Three Common Design Requests

 One of the biggest challenges in bridal jewelry is telling a client they cannot have exactly what they want.
-However, when you are in the business of making rings that will last a lifetime and beyond, sometimes it is necessary to “just say no” to a specific design request.
-As much as I hate saying “no”, there have been instances when I’ve had to stand firm and not include an element that compromises integrity or aesthetics.
+However, helping clients understand when a desired element may not be feasible without compromising the longevity or functionality of the ring, means we're doing our job!
+As custom designers committed to creating heirloom-quality pieces, we don't take shortcuts and we never say "yes" to a design that could fail you.
+Sometimes it is necessary to “just say no” to a design request.
+As much as we hate saying “no”, there have been instances when we’ve had to.
 Three design requests we often receive and overcome are described below.

 1. Small Prong Requests